davidpcsg/jogo_quente_frio/README.md

-# Hot and Cold
+# Jogo Quente Frio

+Jogo Quente Frio is a ROS (Robot Operating System) module that works reading **emotivinterface** REST/JSON API and forwarding its commands to Turtlebot3 robot.

 This repository is part of the **Hot and Cold Game**.
 The Hot and Cold is a game where the player commands a wheeled robot (Turtlebot3 Waffle) with the brain (EMOTIV Insight 5 channel mobile EEG) guiding it to a goal.
-The purpose of **jogo_quente_frio** is to read a REST/JSON API with the EMOTIV signals and post commands to ROS (Robot Operating System) interface.

-### Hot and Cold Game Repositories:
+**Hot and Cold Game Repositories:**

 - emotivinterface
 - emotivwebserver